List of Underworld characters: Amelia

 In Blood Wars, Amelia was illustrated as having been something of a 'coven-builder', founding or else supporting the founding of a number of covens.
-It is also later revealed that Amelia and a high-ranking vampire Thomas (later the leader of the Western Coven following the events of the Purge) had fallen in love, having fought first-generation Werewolves alongside one another, and, at some point, had entered into a secret, private relationship.
-At some point into their centuries-long love, in the late 20th century, Amelia discovered she had become pregnant, and she and Thomas made plans to keep her pregnancy a secret.
+It is also later revealed that Amelia and a high-ranking Vampire Thomas (later the leader of the Western Coven following the events of the Purge) had fallen in love, having fought first-generation Werewolves alongside one another, and, at some point, had entered into a secret, private relationship.
+Sometime during their centuries-long love in the late 20th century, Amelia discovered she was pregnant, and she and Thomas made plans to keep her pregnancy a secret.
 Before her pregnancy started to show, Amelia announced her intention to visit old friends in the Var Dohr coven in Scandinavia and appointed Thomas as her sole escort.
-They both stayed with the Var Dohr coven for the duration of her pregnancy, culminating with the safe delivery of their pure born son, David.
-By this point, it would seem, Amelia's prolonged absence from the Vampire Nation at large had aroused at least some suspicion as to why she was absent, and Semira was dispatched to investigate.
-By this time, however, David having been born and Amelia having recovered from the birth, Thomas and Amelia had left with their son and gone their separate ways.
-To keep up appearances, Thomas put it out that he'd had a low-born vampiress for a consort who had just died during childbirth, and Amelia returned to the New World coven with no one wiser to the truth.
+They both stayed with the Var Dohr coven for the duration of her pregnancy, culminating with the safe delivery of their pure-born son David.
+By this point, Amelia's prolonged absence from the Vampire Nation had aroused at least some suspicion as to why she was absent, and Semira was dispatched to investigate.
+However, David having been born and Amelia having recovered from the birth, Thomas and Amelia had left with their son and gone their separate ways.
+To keep up appearances, Thomas put it out that he'd had a low-born Vampiress for a consort who had just died during childbirth, and Amelia returned to the New World Coven with no one wiser to the truth.
 It would seem that Amelia, despite siding with Viktor against Markus over William's sentence, didn't completely trust him, keeping the existence of her son a secret.
-During the main events of Blood Wars, Selene's ally David learnt that he was Amelia's secret son and thus her heir as the new leader of the Eastern Coven.
+During the main events of Blood Wars, David learnt that he was Amelia's secret son and thus her heir as the new leader of the Eastern Coven.
 Using some of Amelia's blood she had left behind in case anything happened to her, David was able to prove his claim as Amelia's rightful heir.